If something isn't right

 - How to tell us when something isn't rightIf something on your project isn't right, tell us early.
 We'd rather hear from you while there's something to do about it than read about it later.

-- Reporting suspicious or inappropriate behaviourIf a builder or anyone connected to a Beams project behaves inappropriately, tell us.
-The Beams Code of Conduct is the standard; we act on every report we receive.
+- Reporting suspicious or inappropriate behaviourIf a builder, a tradesperson, or anyone else connected to your Beams project behaves inappropriately, tell us.
+The Beams Code of Conduct is the standard every builder in the network has signed up to.
+We act on every report.

 - Three ways to report a concernThree ways to flag concerns with us — through your account, anonymously without an account, or with a request that we don't contact your builder.
 Pick the one that fits.